-I posted earlier this year about my 2007 garden – and how it had this epic foxglove patch that was a total garden accident, created by my then toddlers.
 Foxgloves have been on my mind ever since.
-Plus, I’ve been very light on posting this spring due to all the TV stuff, so that post hasn’t moved off the home page and keeps greeting me every time I come here.
+That post keeps popping up on my home page, greeting me every time I come here.
 I think it is saying – “seriously Rochelle, plant some foxgloves, they are so easy, even toddlers can do it!”

-Among other things, she sent a package of beautiful white foxgloves.
+Among other things, she sent a package of beautiful white foxglove seeds.

-That is the universe applying peer pressure and telling me that even other people think I should plant foxgloves.
+That is the universe applying peer pressure and telling me that even other people think I should be planting foxgloves.

 I went to England a couple weeks ago and attended the Chelsea Flower show and the foxglove universe was talking to me again.
 The show was filled with these lovely plants, their tall graceful spires of flowers were everywhere and definitely on trend.
 I heard them saying “what else do you have that does what we do – we’re tall, we can look you right in the eye and we naturalize (sort of)!”